 Originally from Venice, FL, Coach Rox was a goalie at Berkshire Prep School('98-'02) and Div.
 1 college at Princeton University ('02-'06), leading the team to their first NCAA appearance and second Ivy Championship in 2006.
 She was also selected to the 2004 U-22 US National Team and played one season in the NWHL with the Quebec Avalanche ('06-'07).

-After playing, Rox has channeled her passion into coaching and developed a diverse skillset.
-Primarily a skills coach for goaltending, assistant coach for girls and mites teams, and head coach for sled hockey.
+After playing, Rox has channeled her passion into coaching and has developed a diverse skillset.
+She has primarily focused on skills coaching for goaltenders, learn-to-play, and sled hockey players.

 Her goaltending experience and attention to technical detail translates into a power skating coach, who focuses on balance, body control, and edge work.